Crysalix/PixelStart.sh/README.md

 ```bash
 $ ./start.sh saveoff
 ```
-When you use crontab to send regularly a save-all command, using saveoff denied sending "save-all" command. (./start.sh input save-all)
+When you use crontab to send regularly a save-all command, using saveoff deny sending "save-all" command. (./start.sh input save-all)

 ### Watchdog commands :
 #### Used with crontab, this script can automatically restart your server when it crashed.